-- 18.1 The permission N6/2014/2504/FP is a material consideration for this application. - 18.2 The principle of two new dwellings with almost identical scale, mass and bulk have been already established in this location. - 18.3 The proposed red line site area is smaller than the previously approved scheme.
-However, to reflect this change the proposed dwellings are reduced in width with a smaller but still, ample private amenity area. - 18.4 There is a greater distance between facing windows of the proposed houses to the neighbouring property, 52 Bridge Road. - 18.5 The site's location is extremely sustainable, resulting in far less reliance on the private car. - 18.6 The design, construction and choice of sustainably sourced materials are chosen to ensure that the development has a small carbon footprint.
-The use of green energy such as air source heat pumps will decrease the use of and reliance on fossil fuel. - 18.7 The proposed dwellings are designed to reflect the character and local vernacular of the area. - 18.7 The parking to the rear of the site is hidden from the highway. - 18.8 Parking standards for the proposed development are met in full. - 18.9 The plans represent a carefully considered scheme that safeguards amenity standards and promotes better sustainable, design and living standards while continuing to promote the sylvan character of the area. - 18.10 The design of the proposed dwellings incorporate typical architectural features of Welwyn Garden City and respect the special appearance of the Conservation Area. - 18.11 For the above reasons, it is firmly believed that the proposed development accords with all relevant Planning Policies and Guidance and should, therefore, be acceptable.
+- 18.1 The permission N6/2014/2504/FP is a material consideration for this application. - 18.2 The principle of new dwellings with a larger scale, mass and bulk have been already established in this location. - 18.3 The proposed red line site area is smaller than the previously approved scheme.
+However, to reflect this change we proposed a single unit in order to reduce the impact and density of the site.
+The proposed dwelling is a reduced in width footprint over the approved with a substansially bigger and more inkeeping to the local area private amenity garden. - 18.4 There is a greater distance between facing windows of the proposed houses to the neighbouring property, 52 Bridge Road. - 18.5 The site's location is extremely sustainable, resulting in far less reliance on the private car.

+- 18.6 The design, construction and choice of sustainably sourced materials are chosen to ensure that the development has a small carbon footprint.
+The use of green energy such as air source heat pumps will decrease the use of and reliance on fossil fuel. - 18.7 The proposed dwelling is designed to reflect the character and local vernacular of the area. - 18.7 The parking to the rear of the site is hidden from the highway. - 18.8 Parking standards for the proposed development are met in full. - 18.9 The plans represent a carefully considered scheme that safeguards amenity standards and promotes better sustainable, design and living standards while continuing to promote the sylvan character of the area. - 18.10 The design of the proposed dwelling incorporates typical architectural features of Welwyn Garden City and respect the special appearance of the Conservation Area. - 18.11 For the above reasons, it is firmly believed that the proposed development accords with all relevant Planning Policies and Guidance and should, therefore, be acceptable.